What Is An Enterprise Network? Types & Concepts

 How Does Enterprise Networking Work?

 Enterprise networking links all of a business's gadgets and computers together so that workers can communicate with each other, share information, and make better use of resources.
-Routers control the flow of data, switches connect network devices, and filters keep threats out of the network.
+Modems or routers control the flow of data, switches connect network devices, and filters keep threats out of the network.

 Access points let people connect wirelessly, and computers store and run programs and data.
 Protocols that are standardized make sure that data is sent in groups, which keeps contact safe and reliable.
 Tools for network management keep an eye on how things are running and fix issues as they come up.
 Technologies like VPNs also make it safe for people to work from home.